mmbman/Katagiri/1986-07-23-Verse-of-Opening-the-Sutra.md

 Here it uses a different term, “profound and mysterious *law*,” that is “profound, perfect, and penetrating *dharma*.”

-We chant the first and second and third lines, and finally we say, “I vow to taste the truth of the Tathagata’s words,” because this vow [is] coming from the total expression of joy – the expression of your gratitude for how lucky you are, how lucky we [are] as human beings [to] exist, sharing our lives with all sentient beings.
-And then naturally there is a vow coming up: “I vow to taste the truth of the Tathagata’s words” – Buddha’s teaching.
+We chant the first and second and third lines, and finally we say, “I vow to taste the truth of the Tathāgata’s words,” because this vow [is] coming from the total expression of joy – the expression of your gratitude for how lucky you are, how lucky we [are] as human beings [to] exist, sharing our lives with all sentient beings.
+And then naturally there is a vow coming up: “I vow to taste the truth of the Tathāgata’s words” – Buddha’s teaching.

 Buddha’s teaching is really vast and magnificent, so we have to constantly study and listen to it.
 Even though we don’t understand the meaning of the Buddha’s teaching exactly, [still] we shouldn’t stop, we shouldn’t quit.
 [We should] try to move in the deep course of listening and practicing Buddha’s teaching.